The Lathe of Heaven: Plot summary

-Each effective dream gives Haber more wealth and status until he is effectively ruler of the planet.
-Orr's finances also improve, but he is unhappy with Haber's meddling and just wants to let things be.
-Increasingly frightened by Haber's lust for power and delusions of divinity, Orr contacts lawyer Heather Lelache to represent him against Haber.
-He falls in love with Heather but is unsuccessful in getting released from therapy.

-George tells Heather the "real world" was destroyed during nuclear war in April 1998.
-George dreamed it back into existence as he lay dying in the ruins.
-He doubts the reality of what now exists, hence his concern for Haber's efforts to improve it.
+Orr is concerned that Haber is violating his civil rights.
+He contacts lawyer Heather Lelache, who witnesses one of Haber's therapy sessions.
+Lelache then gains memories of two different timelines, proving the existence of effective dreaming.
+Orr tells Lelache that the world was destroyed by nuclear war in April 1998.
+Orr dreamed it back into existence as he lay dying in the ruins.
+He now doubts the reality of what now exists, considering it nothing more than a mere dream.

-Heather is present for one of the sessions, allowing her to remember two realities: one where her husband died early in the Middle East War and another where he died just before the truce because of the aliens.
-She tries to help George but also tries to improve the planet; when she suggests to a dreaming George that the aliens should no longer be on the Moon, they invade the Earth instead.
-In the resultant fighting, Mount Hood is bombed and the 'dormant' volcano produces a spectacular eruption.

-After that disaster, George dreams about peaceful aliens.
+Afraid of the potential harm Haber could do to reality, Orr considers suicide.
+Lelache suggests that she could hypnotize Orr and try to trigger an effective dream in which Haber is more benevolent.
+She also suggests to a dreaming Orr that the aliens should no longer be on the Moon.
+This triggers an unintentional scenario in which the aliens invade Earth and begin attacking.

+During this disaster, Orr returns to Haber, who orders Orr to dream of peaceful aliens.
 For a time, everybody experiences stability, but Haber continues meddling.
-His suggestion George dream away racism results in everyone becoming gray; Heather's parents are different races, so she never existed in that alternative reality.
-George dreams a gray version of her with a milder personality, the two marry.
-Mount Hood continues to erupt, and he is concerned the planet is losing coherence.
+His suggestion that Orr dream away racism results in everyone becoming gray, and changes much of history: "...he had searched his memory and had found in it no address that had been delivered on a battlefield in Gettysburg, nor any man known to history named Martin Luther King".
+Lelache's parents are different races, so she never existed in that alternative reality.
+Orr dreams a gray version of her with a milder personality; the two marry.

-After speaking with one of the aliens, Orr suddenly understands his situation and confronts Haber.
-In their final session, Haber "cures" George of his ability to dream effectively by suggesting George dream that his dreams no longer affect reality.
-Haber has become frustrated with Orr's resistance and used his research from studying George's brain during his sessions to give himself the same power.
+After speaking with one of the aliens, who seem to have a cryptic understanding of effective dreams, Orr confronts Haber.
+In their final session, Haber "cures" Orr of his ability to dream effectively by suggesting Orr dream that his dreams no longer affect reality.
+Haber uses his Augmenter to give himself the power to dream effectively.
 Haber's first effective dream represents a significant break with the various realities created by Orr, and threatens to destroy reality.
-Despite Orr's efforts to prevent it, the gray Heather is annihilated by the encroaching chaos.
+Despite Orr's efforts to prevent it, the gray Lelache is annihilated by the encroaching chaos.
 Orr successfully shuts off the Augmentor as coherent existence threatens to dissolve into undifferentiated chaos.
 The world is saved, but exists now as a mix of random elements from several realities.

-In the new reality, George works at a kitchen store operated by one of the aliens.
-Haber survives, his mind shattered by his knowledge of unreality, and only exists because George's dreams restored him.
-Heather is also restored, though she is left with only a slight memory of George.
-George is resigned to the loss of the Heather he loved, but resolves to romance the one that exists now.
-The story ends as the two have coffee, while his inscrutable alien employer observes.
+In the new reality, Orr works at a kitchen store operated by one of the aliens.
+Haber survives, his mind shattered by his knowledge of unreality.
+Lelache is also restored, though she is left with only a slight memory of Orr.
+Orr is resigned to the loss of the Lelache he loved, but resolves to woo the version of Lelache that exists now.
+The story ends as the two have coffee, while Orr's inscrutable alien employer observes.